 The trial usually begins with pretrial motions, where the D.A. or defense attorney may try and file motions relevant to the case, such as motions to suppress evidence.
 After pretrial motions, the parties move on to jury selection.
 A pool of potential jurors is interviewed, with each attorney having the option to dismiss jurors for cause or with a limited number of peremptory challenges.

-After jury selection, the case begins with the D.A. presenting the case against the defendant, and the defense attorney responding.
-After submitting evidence to the jury, calling witnesses, experts, and arguing for or against a conviction, the jury makes a determination of guilt for each of the criminal charges.
-If the defendant is found guilty of any charges, the case may move on to sentencing.
+After jury selection, the case begins with the D.A. making an opening statement and presenting the case against the defendant, and the defense attorney responding.
+After submitting evidence to the jury, calling witnesses, experts, arguing for or against a conviction, and making closing arguments, the jury makes a determination if there is enough evidence to find guilt beyond a reasonable doubt for each of the criminal charges.
+If the defendant is found guilty of any charges, the case may move on to sentencing.3

 7. What Happens After Trial?